 Ok, let’s get onto the next important question.
 And that’s how does the practice test relate in difficulty and concepts covered to the real test.

 Let’s start by saying that the practice tests provided by the NSCA are a great place for you to judge your overall knowledge and exam readiness.
 As I stated earlier, if you cannot pass these, then you certainly are not ready for the exam.
+I first suggest checking out my free NSCA practice test here.

 There are lots of other practice tests available online for free and yes, they are good to go through but aren’t devised by the NSCA.
 If you are going to do other tests, make sure that they have fully explained answers that you can cross-reference with your course material.